-Schlarman Academy will also be introducing STEM curriculum to grade school level classes during the 2015-16 school year.
+Schlarman Academy is utilizing the Project Lead the Way curriculum in the upper elementary classes (Grades 4-6) and is also introducing STEM curriculum across all grade levels (Pre-K to 3).
 Students will be engaging in hands-on activities designed to immerse students in science, technology, engineering and mathematics by using Project-Based Learning.

 Students will use higher-order thinking skills and learn to work as a team.
 They must listen to others and make their own ideas clear when speaking, be able to read a variety of material, write or otherwise express themselves in various modes, and make effective presentations.
 These skills, competencies and habits of mind are often known as “21st century skills,” because they are prerequisites for success in the 21st century workplace.
 Engaging students in project-based learning prepares them to take on real-world challenges.